Information about devices managed by Engineering IT

 - Providing limited self-serve application installation options

-- Allowing for monitoring of vulnerabilities
+- Allowing for the monitoring and remediation of vulnerabilities